 I ordered a mug of "Serious Hot Chocolate," ($4.75) described on the Chocolate Springs' website as, "Our signature beverage.
 A rich, decadent blend of chocolate topped with our own whipped cream and chocolate shavings."
 It's a beautiful piece of barista presentation and a de-emphasis on sweetness brings the rich chocolate's other flavors -- bright and bitter elements I associate with more coffee and roasted nuts -- to the forefront.

 Though this is now the most expensive drinkable desert I've ever purchased, my thoughts about spending on what looks at first blush like an extravagant novelty are secure when considering Chocolate Springs in comparison to a bar without alcohol or an after-hours coffee shop that doesn't specifically emphasize coffee.
-The price of admission to these venues is the cost of food and drinks purchased at a counter as your desire for them arises.

 I wish I could quote a line delivered by John Travolta to Uma Thurman in "Pulp Fiction" during a conversation about a $5 milkshake.
 Those who are familiar with the quotation (or you can just YouTube it) will understand my general thoughts on the drink, which came to an even $5 with tax, exaggerated by Travolta's attempt at acting drugged.
 Or do I have that reversed?
 Either way, you're forced to consider whether you'd buy a supreme shake for $5.
 This was in 1994 dollars, sure, but here's your entirely un-gangster chance to resolve that old quandary.